Successful marketing and branding are among the most challenging aspects of a profitable photography business.

 1. Identify Your Target Market for Personalised Photography Marketing Campaigns

 The first thing that you need to do before you get started with photography marketing is to identify your niche.

 You may already know that you are a food photographer, not a family portrait photographer.
 But getting even more specific will help you go after your target market.

-It may seem counter-intuitive.
-But choosing a couple of areas to focus on is likely to speed up the growth of your client list.
+Food, for example, is a very wide niche.
+It includes restaurants, farmers, advertising agencies and packaging for products.
+It may seem counter-intuitive, but choosing a couple of areas to focus on can speed up the growth of your client list.

-Stick to what you are passionate about shooting.
-And focus on the marketing efforts that make the most sense for your business.
+Stick to what you are passionate about shooting and focus on the marketing efforts that make the most sense for your business.
 Don’t try to do everything.
 It won’t work.

 For example, imagine that you are a wedding photographer.
 Create alliances with other vendors that cater to brides.
 That’s a smart marketing tactic that will pay off in referrals.

 2. Build a Customer Database to Keep Track of Projects

 Once you have identified your target market, you can start building a client database.
 This way, you’ll keep track of all your prospects and projects.